Overview: Grades 1-4

 - Exercising critical thinking strategies key to effective concept building;

-- Engaging students in experiential activities across a broad base of content areas embedded within life, physical, earth and health sciences.
+- Engaging students in experiential activities across a broad base of content areas embedded within life, physical, earth and space sciences.

-- The Next Generation Science Standards (NGSS) guide the science curriculum and units from Seeds of Science/Roots of Reading are the foundation of the curriculum in Grades 2-4.
+- The Next Generation Science Standards (NGSS) guide the science curriculum.
 We want our students to be engaged in scientifically oriented questions, to give priority to evidence in responding to questions, to formulate explanations from evidence, to connect explanations to scientific knowledge, and to communicate and justify explanations.
 Both classroom teachers and the lower school science specialist guide students to ask appropriate questions, design investigations and communicate their understanding.

-Students are taught a range of laboratory skills including the use of scientific tools such as microscopes, thermometers, graduated cylinders, scales and balances.
+A dedicated science lab allows students to explore phenomena with a variety of scientific tools.
 The Lower School also makes use of London’s natural resources and museums to enhance scientific studies in all grades.

 The science specialist works regularly with students in Grades 3–4 throughout the year, and with K1–Grade 2 on specific units at various times.